Donate!

 Wintering birds do not establish a territory, but usually do use the same area each winter. – PN

-How fast can a Bald Eagle fly?
+How fast can a bald eagle fly?

 Average migratory flight / soaring speed is 50 kilometers/hour (31.06 mph).
 Normal flight speed going from perch to perch is much less than this.
 The Bald Eagle catches prey by flying low and “snatching” with their feet mostly, not like ospreys or peregrine falcons that actually dive at their prey.
 When engaging in this “snatching” behavior, they can reach speeds over 75 mph. – PN

-Can a Bald Eagle swim?
+Can a bald eagle swim?

 Absolutely.
 They are very good swimmers.
 Even nestlings that haven’t learned to fly can swim!
 It’s not uncommon for an eagle to “misjudge” and latch into a fish too heavy / large for it to fly with, so they then may swim quite a distance to shore, and eat the fish there. – PN

-How far does a Bald Eagle fly each day?
+How far does a bald eagle fly each day?

 This varies, and there is not one answer to this.
 It is very dependent on the time of year, the availability of prey, weather conditions, age of the eagle, and many more things.